 Brickleberry is a 2012 animated series on Comedy Central, produced by Daniel Tosh.
 It features a group of incompetent park rangers and their pet bear, Malloy.
-It is notable for being one of the first animated series to switch from Flash to traditional animation.
-It's also notable for being renewed twice, despite that many online and offline critics have trashed the show for being like South Park and Family Guy.
+It is notable for being one of the first animated series to switch from Flash to traditional animation (most animated shows go the other way around for cost reasons).
+It's also notable for being renewed twice, despite that many online and offline critics have trashed the show.

-Abusive Parents: Connie's parents are raging church going homophobes who flat out do not talk to Connie or see her when they can't de-program her with electro-shock therapy.
-In "Gay Bomb" Connie's parents choke the pet dog and another church goer to death during the course of the episode.
+Abusive Parents: Connie's parents are raging, church-going homophobes who flat out do not talk to Connie or see her when they can't deprogram her with electroshock therapy and even disowned her and replaced her with a Saint Bernard.

 The Ace: Ethel.
 It gets subverted here and there that she isn't perfect as she shows to be (the first episode reveals that she is an alcoholic and she got fired from Yellowstone for drinking on the job — and not wearing pants to work), but she is still the only person good at their job.